 Fax: 1 (302) 831-6905

-The Conditional Admission Program (CAP) provides international students lacking the English language proficiency necessary to enroll in a degree program at the University of Delaware the opportunity to strengthen their English-language skills first, so that they may ultimately enroll and succeed in undergraduate classes with native English speakers.
+Another avenue for admission to the University of Delaware is the Conditional Admission Program (CAP).
+CAP provides international students lacking the English language proficiency necessary to enroll in a degree program at the University of Delaware the opportunity to strengthen their English-language skills first, so that they may ultimately enroll and succeed in undergraduate classes with native English speakers.
 The program is a collaborative effort between the University of Delaware's English Language Institute and the Office of Undergraduate Admissions.

 In order to qualify for the Conditional Admission Program, students must apply to the University and be academically admissible to their choice of degree program.
 If a student is admitted to the University via CAP, the student must begin coursework at the English Language Institute (ELI) and successfully complete Level 6 English for Academic Purposes (EAP) - Reading & Writing and Listening & Speaking.